AntonioPrevitali/DueAdcFast/README.md

 1000 DueAdcF.oldAnalogRead(A0) time is 2710
 Thanks for your attention, and I hope DueAdcF is useful to you.
 If you liked DueAdcF put a +!
 ```

+## Version 1.1 adds 2 new methods :

+`uint32_t FindAvgForPin(uint8_t pin,uint16_t pSkip, uint16_t nrM)`

+Go to buffer, step back pSkip positions.
+if pSkip zero does not step back.

+look for the latest nrM measurements available for that pin;
+averages the number of measurements and returns the value.

+`void SetAllDifGain(uint8_t xgain)`

+Set the gain for all differential channels (only for differential enabled pin)

+xgain = 0 default               4095=+3.300v 0=-3.300v. return 4095 when +3.3 volt is on Pin, return 0 when -3.3 Volt is on Pin

+xgain = 1 increased sensitivity 4095=+1.650v 0=-1.650v.

+xgain = 2 even more sensitive   4095=+0.825v 0=-0.825v